sandyGanoti/mkvirtualenv-on-mac/README.md

 Save and exit.

-<ins>Step 6</ins>: Execute the following command in order your machine to pick up the new changes
+<ins>Step 6</ins>: Execute the following command in order your machine to pick up the new changes:
+`source .bash_profile`

 <ins>Step 7</ins>: Create a virtual env by executing the command: